ruby/ruby/doc/windows.md

     * sed
     * ruby 2.0 or later

+    You can use [scoop](https://scoop.sh/) to install them like:

+    ```
+    scoop install git ruby winflexbison sed patch
+    ```

+5. You need to install required libraries using [vcpkg](https://vcpkg.io/) like:

+    ```
+    vcpkg --triplet x64-windows install openssl libffi libyaml zlib
+    ```

-5. Enable Command Extension of your command line.
+6. Enable Command Extension of your command line.
 It's the default behavior of `cmd.exe`.
 If you want to enable it explicitly, run `cmd.exe` with `/E:ON` option.